Contribute to Peppermint

 - How it suits our ethos (organic, recycled, vintage, handmade, fair trade, locally-made etc)

-- The model’s age and the location of the shoot.
+- The model’s age (not under 16yrs) and the location of the shoot.

 Please remember that Peppermint encourages the use of relatable, diverse, un-retouched models and will also not publish any images with models wearing fur, fast fashion, smoking or engaging in any other behaviours that go against our core values.
 Also please keep any attachments small, preferably in jpeg format.
 We will contact you if we require any higher-resolution images or further details.